kareem-m/Quote-Tab/README.md

 4. Select the folder of the extension that you downloaded and unzipped.

 We wish you a wonderful experience with your daily quotes!

+---

+### For the Android App

+To download and use the mobile application:

+1. Visit the official ["Quote Tab Website"](https://quote-tab.netlify.app/) on your Android device.
+2. Click the **"Download Android App"** button (or the direct download link).
+3. Install the downloaded file (APK) and enjoy your daily quotes on the go!